How to Fill a Vape Cartridge: Complete Guide (2026)

 Problem: Air Bubbles Blocking Oil Flow

-Cause: Filled too quickly or covered the opening completely
+Cause: Filled too quickly, or syringe covered the entire opening.

 Problem: Burnt Taste on First Hit